RebollidoRiosLab/LynFull_AllostericNetwork/README.md

 ## Overview

-This work presents the first long-timescale molecular dynamics (MD) investigation of full-length Lyn kinase, spanning its SH3, SH2, and SH1 domains.
+This work presents the first long-timescale molecular dynamics (MD) simulations of full-length Lyn kinase, spanning its SH3, SH2, and SH1 domains.
 Simulations were conducted across wildtype (WT) and mutant systems in apo and ligand-bound states.
 The study integrates structural modeling, correlation network analysis, and machine learning to uncover embedded allosteric hubs and interdomain coordination mechanisms.

 ## Repository Contents